~by David Aiken~

 But all was false and hollow; though his Tongue

-Dropt Manna, and could make the worse appear
+Dropt Manna, and could make the

 The better reason, to perplex and dash